spacetelescope/stwcs/doc/source/fits_conventions.rst

 position to get the final world coordinates.

-This convention was created from the original form of the FITS Distortion Paper standards, but the FITS Distortion Paper proposal since changed to use a different set of keywords and conventions.
+This convention was created from the original form of the FITS Distortion Paper standards, but the FITS Distortion Paper proposal has since changed to use a different set of keywords and conventions.

 A sample ACS/WFC SCI header can be found in :ref:`Appendix1` to illustrate how these keywords actually get populated for an image.
 The current implementation does not